Evandro-developer/projeto-pesquisenews-frontend/README.md

 ## Connecting Frontend and Backend at [PesquiseNews](https://pesquisenews.com.br)
 For a complete view of the [PesquiseNews](https://pesquisenews.com.br) architecture, beyond frontend functionalities, delve into the system's inner workings.
 Visit the PesquiseNews-backend project source code to understand how we integrated the frontend and backend for a robust and efficient news solution.

+## Application Routes Description
+1. **Main**
+**Function**: The main page of the application where users can conduct searches and view news results.
+**Components**:
+- SearchForm: Allows users to search for news using specific criteria.
+Equipped with form validation and error messages, it offers an intuitive and effective search experience.
+- NewsCardList: A list of news cards based on the search results.
+- Preload: Displays loading status or errors.
+User Experience: An interactive and responsive interface that makes it easy for users to conduct searches and view the latest news.

+2. **SavedNews**
+**Function**: A route where users view and manage the news they have saved.
+**Components**:
+- SavedNewsHeader: A specific header for saved news.
+- NewsCardList: A list of news cards saved by the user.
+User Experience: Allows logged-in users to access and manage their favorite news, enhancing personalization and user retention.

+3. **ViewNews**
+**Function**: Allows users to view details of a specific news item, whether searched or saved.
+**Components**:
+- ViewNewsHeader: Displays detailed information such as title, description, and essential elements, as well as the link to the full article.
+- ImagePopup: Allows for enlarged viewing of the news image.
+User Experience: An intuitive and informative design, with direct access to news sources.

+4. **SignIn and SignUp**
+**Function**: User authentication and registration.
+User Experience: Designed to be intuitive and secure, these routes facilitate the login and registration process.

+**Description of Navigation and Footer Components** **Present in all routes**.
+The **Navigation** component is vital for user experience, offering control over navigation, language management, and authentication.
+The **Footer** is a functional and stylized component, containing links for internal and external navigation, as well as social media icons.

+In this application, the routes are carefully designed to offer an intuitive and engaging user experience.
+From the main page **Main**, where news is searched and viewed, to **SavedNews**, which allows for the management of favorite news, and **ViewNews**, which offers detailed immersion in each news item.
+Complementing the experience, the **SignIn** and **SignUp** routes ensure a smooth authentication process.

 ## Summary:
 1. [Project Description](#project-description)
 2. [Functionalities](#functionalities)